 The development team is supporting resident engagement in a variety of ways, including:

-- hosting monthly community meetings and site tours to brief residents on the development process and solicit input
+- (currently held virtually respective of COVID-19-related social distancing efforts) hosting monthly community meetings and site tours to brief residents on the development process and solicit input

 - organizing educational tours to other local development projects